How to register a company name in the UK

 8. Pay a company formation fee

-Unfortunately, nothing comes free in this world.
-As a final step, you’ll be charged £12 by Companies House to register a company online.
+Unfortunately, nothing comes for free in this world.
+As a final step, you’ll have to pay a fee to register your company online.

 Don’t forget that once you’ve completed your company registration, you’ll also need to: